 Even before the imminent hazard order, FMCSA reported that this trucking company (emphasis added) "had almost double the national average vehicle out-of-service rate and over five times the national average driver out-of-service rate."
 Remarkably for a company with only 18 trucks and 18 drivers, they had 168 inspections during a 2-year period.
 So, FMCSA, working with state and local authorities, conducted inspections on this one company roughly 1 out of every 4 days.

-Obviously, once a company starts racking up out-of-service orders, FMCSA's attention becomes more focused on it, leading to more inspections, but out-of-service orders don't cause a company to stop everything, rather they are just marks against the company.
+Obviously, once a company starts racking up out-of-service orders, FMCSA's attention becomes more focused on it, leading to more inspections, but out-of-service orders don't cause a company to stop everything—they're just marks against the company.

 In theory, through these inspections, a company is able to address any violations right away, tightening up any areas of oversight that may have become lax.
 Basically, an out-of-service order is like putting a child in timeout.
 The child does something wrong, they go to timeout, then after the timeout, they don't do the wrong behavior again.

-However, similar to a petulant and stubborn toddler, this company had its trucks and drivers "put in timeout" repeatedly, only to immediately continue bad behaviors after being released from "timeout."
+However, similar to a particularly stubborn toddler, this company had its trucks and drivers "put in timeout" repeatedly, only to immediately continue bad behaviors after being released from "timeout."

 The number of investigations, coupled with poor performance, led regulators to look more closely at this troubled outfit.